a2fpga/a2fpga_core/README.md

 card can physically be in any slot.
 Slot position is configurable in the software.

-Note: The Super Serial Card core has proven to be unstable for some users during testing.
-As a consequence, we disable it in the top.v file by default.

 ## Code Organization

 Specific cards are provided as distinct projects under the [boards/](boards/) subdirectory.
 Each